bjmercer21/Example-SQLite-Database-in-Android-Studios/README.md

 This project used a SQLite database in an Android application to keep track of employees and inventory data.
   The project was ment to be heavily focused on the database portion, therefore I worked creating views and running queries.

+The hardest part of this was to learn how to use the DBHelper class in the Android project.